GarettMorrison/AutoCode/README.md

-## Some AutoLISP tools I've been working on while teaching myself LISP.
+## This is my set of useful or interesting Autocad scripts

-These are primarily useful for processing files for laser cutting.
+### The most useful is AutoLisp_Tools which is primarily useful for processing files for laser cutting
+### There is also SpiralGen, which a cool bit of pattern generation using autocad.

 Some CNC software handles polyines really slowly, especially the one I use regularly: UCP (Universal Control Panel from Universal Laser Systems).
 As it divides up curves into an arbitrarily large number of segments, it will take 2-3 times as long as it needs to doing tiny precise motions.
 I was originally just looking for a single command to break polylines into segments, but things got kind of out of hand, and now I have a small suite of custom tools.

 Load with (load "s").
 You will have to place files in a location in AutoCAD's search path, or make a new one.